-- e.
-Explain briefly why the books of Maccabees are not in traditional Jewish canon and therefore this text comes from outside. [text attached; can be read aloud by educator or student REFERENCE EXHIBIT B] According to II Maccabees, in the second century B.C.E. the Seleucid king Antiochus IV outlaws temple worship, observance of Sabbaths and holy days, circumcision, and the keeping of Torah, and rules that the Jews who will not adopt Greek customs are to die.
-King James Version of II Maccabees 6:9"And whoso would not conform themselves to the manners of the Gentiles should be put to death.
-Then might a man have seen the present misery." - f.
-Would you consider these decrees to be to antisemitic?
+- 1. Discussion: - How did the Maccabees preserve Judaism? did the Maccabees preserve Judaism? - Why did Judaism need to be preserved? - What would have been the outcome without the Maccabees? - What words would you use to classify the Maccabees?
+Brave?
+Religious zealots?
+Historical preservationists?
+Resistant to assimilation?
+Other? - 2.
+Explain briefly why the books of Maccabees are not in traditional Jewish canon and therefore this text comes from outside. [text attached; can be read aloud by educator or student] According to II Maccabees, in the second century B.C.E. the Seleucid king Antiochus IV outlaws temple worship, observance of Sabbaths and holy days, circumcision, and the keeping of Torah, and rules that the Jews who will not adopt Greek customs are to die.
+King James Version of 2 Macc 6:9: "And whoso would not conform themselves to the manners of the Gentiles should be put to death.
+Then might a man have seen the present misery."
+REFERENCE EXHIBIT B. - Would you consider these decrees to be to antisemitic?
 If yes, why?
-If no, why not? - g.
-If the above decrees were made in North America, would you think they were antisemitic?
+If no, why not? - If the above decrees were made in North America, would you think they were antisemitic?
 If yes, why?
-If no, why not? - h.
-Some believe that the Maccabees fought for religious freedom and national sovereignty.
-In what ways are we, as a Jewish people, continuing to fight for these same beliefs? - i.
-Are there any other important questions to consider?
+If no, why not? - Some believe that the Maccabees fought for religious freedom and national sovereignty.
+In what ways are we, as a Jewish people, continuing to fight for these same beliefs? - Are there any other important questions to consider?

 Activity One: What Does Modern-day Antisemitism Look Like?
-(40 minutes)